Greetings Good People,

 Based off of the DC Comics, Suicide Squad follows U.S. intelligence officer, Amanda Waller (Davis), and her team of deranged super villains as they complete high-risk missions for the United States government.
 They are inadvertently being used as disposable commodities, but with a 10-year clemency on their sentences, what else do these criminals have to lose?
 The team consists of the hitman, Deadshot (Smith); psychopath/Joker’s lover, Harley Quinn (Robbie); pyrokinetic gangster, El Diablo (Hernandez); thief, Captain Boomerang (Courtney); half-man/half-animal, Killer Croc (Akinnuoye-Agbaje); and the mercenary, Slipknot (Beach).
 Archaeologist/Possessed-witch Dr. June Moone and her alter ego Enchantress (Delevingne) was originally recruited to be a part of the Squad, but Enchantress soon turns on everyone with a plan to destroy mankind due to her imprisonment and destroying her then becomes the central mission for this team.
 With the leadership of Colonel Rick Flag (Kinnaman), the added protection from martial artist Katana (Fukuhara), and the interferences from the Joker (Leto) all is set for this comedic, action-adventure film.

 It was evident within the first 10-15 minutes that Will Smith and Margot Robbie were going to be the Michael Jackson and Beyoncé of this group, but it was Jared Leto’s scenes with Robbie that kept me interested.
-The Joker and Harley Quinn are probably two of the most charismatic villains in the Batman franchise, but seeing them together live just took it to another level.
-And Leto did a great job creating more of a mafia/rockstar depiction of the Joker that just worked well with the tone of this film.
-It’s been rumored that Robbie will be given a Harley Quinn spin-off, which isn’t a surprise since she knocked this character out of the park, but I have to see more of these two on-screen together; so much more needs to be told.
+The Joker and Harley Quinn are two of the most charismatic villains in the Batman franchise, but seeing them together live took it to another level.
+Leto did a great job creating more of a mafia/rockstar depiction of the Joker that just worked well with the tone of this film.
+And it’s been rumored that Robbie will be given a Harley Quinn spin-off, which isn’t a surprise since she knocked this character out of the park.

-Although the energy of this film was decent and the motives were good, I just felt like it was a little too comical for my taste (and not in a good way).
+Although the energy of this film was decent and the motives were good, I just felt like it was a little too comical for my taste.
 The amount of characters that, for the most part, were irrelevant throughout this film didn’t help with the storyline that just wasn’t believable.
-And aside from merchandise sells, potential Halloween costumes, and possible spin-offs, this film is forgettable.
+Aside from merchandise sells, potential Halloween costumes, and possible spin-offs, this film is forgettable.

 Grade of C.